 Encourage everyone to keep their teams in the loop by simply notifying the relevant people when they’ll be working on a task or what their top priorities are for the day, week, or month.
 Ongoing communication can go a long way toward preventing frustrations and misunderstandings.

 Set boundaries for off-work hours

 You wouldn’t call an employee back to the office after hours unless it was urgent, so try to maintain the same boundaries when workers are remote.
 It’s best to avoid even sending emails or chats once work hours have concluded, since it can make employees feel obligated to respond.
 Let them know it’s okay to disconnect once they’re off the clock.

 Even though everyone’s behind their computer screens, it’s important to remember that we’re humans, not robots.
 Give your teams the space and time to connect as people, just like they would in the break room or by the water cooler.
 Create chatroom channels for fun/casual topics, try to get employees together for in-person gatherings or virtual team-building exercises, and ultimately do what you can do to facilitate connections.
 People work better together when they like each other!

 Want to explore how Pinnacle Series can help you implement these collaboration tips for teams in multiple locations?
 If you’re a current subscriber, log in now to check out collaboration-boosting features like Work Groups and custom content.

-If you aren’t a Pinnacle Series customer yet, schedule a demo or free trial with us today to learn how our e-learning and knowledge management system can help your teams work efficiently, no matter where they’re working from!
+If you aren’t a Pinnacle Series customer yet, Schedule a demo or pilot with us today to learn how our e-learning and knowledge management system can help your teams work efficiently, no matter where they’re working from!